FaEryICE/MemScanner/README.md

 ***

 # Conclusion
-- Win7 DriverObject is not associated with FileObject, within the procedure of MmLoadSystemImage, the SectionObject created and deleted at the end; but in Win10 the life cycle of SectionObject is same to DriverObject.
+- In Win7 DriverObject is not associated with FileObject, within the procedure of MmLoadSystemImage the SectionObject created and deleted immediately at the end; but in Win10 the life cycle of SectionObject is same to DriverObject.